 There are a number of changes that would help building societies operate more efficiently, thereby better serving their members.
 These include:

-- Adapting the funding nature limit (which requires building societies to obtain at least 50% of funding from members’ savings, and at least 75% of lending must be on home mortgages) would allow societies to serve small businesses by facilitating Sharesave plans and the holding of tenancy deposits.
+- Adapting the funding nature limit (which requires building societies to obtain at least 50% of funding from members’ savings, and at least 75% of lending must be on home mortgages)

 - Updating the Building Societies Act, to achieve parity with Companies Act on issues such as retirement ages, signing accounts, and electronic voting.